lynndylanhurley/ng-token-auth/README.md

 ![password reset flow](https://github.com/lynndylanhurley/ng-token-auth/raw/master/test/app/images/flow/token-update-detail.jpg)

 During each request, a new token is generated.
-The `Authorization` header that should be used in the next request is returned the `Authorization` header of the response.
+The `Authorization` header that should be used in the next request is returned the `Authorization` header of the response to the last request.
 The last request in the diagram fails because it tries to use a token that was invalidated by the previous request.

 The only case where an expired token is allowed is during a [batch requets](#about-batch-requests).